 It is up to you to:

-- Establish your or your children with a primary care provider (PCP) within 30 days of entering the plan.
+- Establish you or your children with a primary care provider (PCP) within 30 calendar days of entering the plan.

 - Not change your PCP without approval from First Choice.

 - Inform First Choice of any loss or theft of your ID card.

 - Present your ID card whenever using health care services.

 - Be familiar with First Choice procedures to the best of your ability.